Sandesh-raut/envpatrol/docs/FORMAT-CHECKS.md

 - Booleans quoted as strings
 - Suspicious multiline values without quotes
 - JSON configs: recursive key scan and weak key detection
-- JSON parse errors are reported with `error_format` severity
+- JSON parse errors are reported with `error_format`

-Issues include recommendations to fix and show line numbers when available.
+Each issue includes a recommendation and shows line or JSON path when available.